 To summarize our observations, in general, social media shouldn’t be used in isolation by organizations to generate leads and sales.
 It should be one tactic that is part of a much bigger integrated marketing plan.
 Organizations should maintain a social media presence to be seen as relevant and to create goodwill with customers, prospective customers, and organizations who might be good business referral sources, but it isn’t necessary to have a presence on each and every social media platform.
 If you’re going to have a presence on a certain form of social media, be sure to post, comment, like, share, etc. regularly, and don’t just “go dark.”
 Use Google Analytics data to determine which forms of social media drive the most traffic to your website and focus your energies there, and make sure your website and e-communications share links to and promote your social media presence.

 Need help creating or evaluating your social media strategy?
-Contact us to learn about our social media “audit” and strategy development and “voice” services.
+Learn more about our social media services here and/or contact us to learn about our social media “audit” and strategy development and “voice” services.